 - Research shows that the size of the pool of growing follicles is heavily influenced by the size of the pool of remaining primordial follicles (microscopic follicles in “deep sleep”).

 With increasing female age, the size of their pool of remaining microscopic follicles decreases.
 Likewise, their blood AMH levels and the number of ovarian antral follicles visible on ultrasound also decrease.
-To learn more about age and fertility, read Dr. Marcy Maguire’s blog: What Is a Woman’s Age for Peak Fertility and When Does Fertility Begin to Diminish?

 AMH levels and pregnancy chances with in vitro fertilization

 AMH levels probably do not reflect egg quality.
 Having more eggs at the IVF egg retrieval provides an opportunity for a greater number of eggs to fertilize and develop into embryos.
-More eggs does not always mean more embryos.
+More eggs do not always mean more embryos.
 Egg quality plays a role in the fertilization and development of embryos.
 The ultimate goal is to have at least one healthy embryo to transfer back into the uterus.

-What are normal AMH levels?
+What are normal results from an AMH blood test?